 To apply, please submit a resume and cover letter to email@example.com.

 SCORE’s internship program provides undergraduate students an opportunity to learn the historical context of K-12 public education in Tennessee, interact and learn from key stakeholders who are focused on improving student outcomes, and understand how policies translate into practice.

 The SCORE internship program is designed for junior and senior undergraduate students and requires a minimum 15-hour commitment per week through the duration of one school semester.
 Interns must be available to work out of the SCORE office on the Vanderbilt University campus in Nashville.
-Applications are accepted on a rolling basis, but preference is given to applicants who submit before the deadline.
-This internship is paid.

 Students may receive academic credit for their internship experience.
 To find out how many credit hours, please contact your school’s faculty representative.

 SCORE Internship Activities

 Internship experiences vary greatly from student to student based on available time commitments, interests, and project streams.
 SCORE’s Events and Special Projects Manager will work directly with each intern to develop a meaningful experience that meets the needs of the intern and the organization.
 Past support has included assisting with education policy projects, including research and writing tasks; logistical support for events; social media support; speaking with education partners; taking notes at key education meetings; and attending legislative hearings.